About the Snow Angels Program

-The Snow Angels program is a free snow removal service for City of Hamilton residents that are low income or eligible seniors and persons with disabilities
+The Snow Angels program is a volunteer snow removal service for City of Hamilton residents that are low income or eligible seniors and persons with disabilities

 Call for volunteers